ExinPool/Mixin/monitor/README.md

 The crontab will run every minutes then you can check the log in `/home/${YOUR_USER}/mixin_blocks.log`.

-When the node is not full sync with the remote node, you can receive QQ email.
-It's highly recommended bind the QQ email with WeChat, then you can receive the alarm email in time.
+When the node is not full sync with the remote node, you can receive message in the Mixin Messenger.

 ## Features

 - Monitor multiple node like validator, sync and backup
-- Alarm by QQ email when node is abnormal
+- Send alarm message when node is not full sync
+- Send alarm message via Webhook which based on Mixin API

 ## Contributing